AmbiML/sparrow-manifest/README.md

 our multi-core RISC-V target platform.
 The software environment is derived from those provided by seL4 & OpenTitan.
-Debugging leverages Renode facilites and [gdb talking to Renode](https://antmicro.com/blog/2022/06/sel4-userspace-debugging-with-gdb-extensions-in-renode/) for system softare and application developement.
+Debugging leverages Renode facilites and [gdb talking to Renode](https://antmicro.com/blog/2022/06/sel4-userspace-debugging-with-gdb-extensions-in-renode/) for system software and application development.

 [For this initial roll-out we are targetting aarch64 running on qemu.]